-The world of alcohol history I have worked in would be greatly diminished without example and Ernie's his collegial friendship.
+The world of alcohol history I have worked in would be greatly diminished without Ernie's example and his collegial friendship.
 The lasting influence Ernie has had on me may simply be his serious mind, serious work, and serious communication.
-My work in alcohol studies, humble as it is, would be sorely diminished without Ernie sounding board. as а а patient correspondent, a critic, a congratulator, a reader, a model, and a discriminating scholar.
+My work in alcohol studies, humble as it is, would be sorely diminished without Ernie as a sounding board, a patient correspondent, a critic, a congratulator, a reader, a model, and a discriminating scholar.
 (Ron Roizen, Personal Communication, July 2009)